 Keep a copy of the daily newspaper, starting on the day your child was born, for each birthday to remind you what was going on in the world at the time.

 What are your favorite memorable traditions?
 Keep them going with your child or start a brand new tradition this year for great memories in the years to come.

 About the Author: Jenny Franklin loves planning children’s parties and making kids’ dreams come true.
-When she’s not planning parties, she does some blogging and writes for the party supplier 1stbirthdayparty.com
+When she’s not planning parties, she likes to blog about party planning.

 Tell us in a few words what you like about KidsGoals.com and what motivated you to contribute this article: I like KidsGoals.com because of the wonderful resource it provides to parents and its uplifting content.
 KidsGoals.com is about helping families live lives more meaningfully, and I thought that an article about birthday traditions would support that purpose.